lkrms/pretty-php/docs/Rules.md

 For multi-line DocBlocks, and C-style comments that receive the same treatment:

-- leading blank lines are added unless the comment appears mid-statement (deferred for DocBlocks with the `COLLAPSIBLE_COMMENT` flag)
+- leading blank lines are added unless the comment appears mid-statement (deferred for collapsible DocBlocks; see `DeclarationSpacing`)
 - trailing blank lines are added to file-level comments
 - trailing blank lines are suppressed for DocBlocks with subsequent code